Population

 Life expectancy at birth is 76.6 for males and 81.1 for females

-25.5% of the District's population is aged under 18 and Bradford has the sixth highest percentage in England after the London Borough of Barking and Dagenham, Slough Borough Council, Luton Borough Council, Blackburn with Darwen Borough Council and Oldham Borough Council.
+27.9% of the District's population is aged under 20 and Bradford has the seventh highest percentage in England after the London Borough of Barking and Dagenham, Slough Borough Council, Luton Borough Council, Blackburn with Darwen Borough Council, Oldham Borough Council and Birmingham City Council.

 External links